 This was the opening keynote at the 2019 scientific assembly of the Scandinavian Society of Anaesthesia and Intensive care and so makes sense to be the first talk online of the select talks we’ll be releasing in the coming weeks.

-Professor Ioannidis will be know to most for pioneering metascience, ie the study of the scientific process itself, and we feel extremely fortunate that he was able and willing to give 2 talks at the SSAI meeting.
+Professor Ioannidis will be known to most for pioneering meta-science, ie the study of the scientific process itself, and we feel extremely fortunate that he was able and willing to give 2 talks at the SSAI meeting.

 This first talk goes over a number of systemic issues Prof Ioannidis and co-workers have described which keep us from reaching and applying sufficient meaningful insight from to the vast human and economic resources applied to biomedical science.
 Fortunately, Prof Ioannidis has ideas on how we can remedy the situation.

-It will serve as a good introduction for the uninitiated to the importance of Prof Ioannidis’ work.
 The list of critical and fundamental problems in science is long and they are a concern for everyone in medicine, whether you are actively involved in a research capacity or work clinically and thus find yourself on the receiving end of the translation of studies to the bedside.
+Prof Ioannidis has worked extensively on outlining a lot of these issues and this will serve as a good introduction to the importance of his work.

 If you feel ready to go further down the rabbit hole find below more resources and a bibliography of articles referenced in the talk as a starting point.